 lemon juice) with some ground pepper.
 Place them all on the

-electric skillet (or a large stovetop skillet--some cover
+electric skillet (or a large stovetop skillet–some cover two

 5-10 minutes (depending on the size), flip them over and

 re-cover.
 Give them another few minutes and test to see if they

 are done.
 They should all be soft, and the onions browned and

 glassy.
 Layer them on whole-wheat toast with mustard or tofu